-Since completing his studies Aaron has worked in a variety of medical research laboratories including Durham University and Newcastle University in the UK and Columbia University, New York, USA.
-His work has concentrated on understanding the genetic modulation of various fibrotic disorders, most recently returning to focus on cystic fibrosis, and more specifically the potential of targeted personalised medicine in this disease, and the use of machine learning techniques and algorithms to assess individuals risks and outcomes.
+Since completing his studies I have worked in a variety of medical research laboratories including those at Durham University and Newcastle University in the UK and Columbia University in New York.
+My work has concentrated on understanding the genetic modulation of various fibrotic disorders, most recently returning to focus on cystic fibrosis, and more specifically the potential of targeted personalized medicine in this disease, and the use of machine learning techniques and algorithms to assess individuals risks and outcomes.